johndah/robo7/README.md

 The autonomous robot has been used in a competition at KTH Royal Institute of Technology testing its ability of

-* exploration of walls with a LIDAR and objects to classify with camera, https://github.com/johndah/robo7/blob/master/robot18-contest-phase1-G7_480p.mp4
+* mapping, i.e. exploring walls with a LIDAR and objects to classify with camera, https://github.com/johndah/robo7/blob/master/robot18-contest-phase1-G7_480p.mp4

-* rescue, i.e. performing path planning and to find objects in previous phase, catch them and finally place them in start posision https://github.com/johndah/robo7/blob/master/robot18-contest-phase2-G7_480p.mp4
+* rescue, i.e. performing path planning and to find objects in previous phase, catch them and finally place them in start position https://github.com/johndah/robo7/blob/master/robot18-contest-phase2-G7_480p.mp4

 I was responsible for developing ![Exploration](https://github.com/johndah/robo7/blob/master/ExplorationSimulation-2018-12-04_03.56.32%20(Short).mp4) where I used a frontier occupancy grid